SaadBaig/Interview-Improvements/README.md

 I was asked where a majority of Linux config files are located.
 I incorrectly said ```/bin```.
 It was ```/etc```.

 I was given a scenario where a server wasn't resolving to the correct IP address.
 Assuming we didn't have access to the localhosts file, how could we force an ARP cache reset.
 I didn't know.
 Until now.
 In the DNS stack, there exists, TTL or Time to Live.
 TTL can be thought of as an expiration date that is put on a DNS record and tells the resolver how long it should keep said record in its cache.
 For example, we can set example.com's TTL for 3600 seconds or 1 hour.
 This means that the resolver will no query to the server until the TTL runs out.
+So if we needed this resolver to fetch a new version of the page ASAP, we need to set our TTL to the minimum value of 1.

 ## Cyber Security Analyst II 5/27/20